textpattern/textpattern.github.io/tags/link_to_next.md

 Tag will accept the following attributes (**case-sensitive**):

+`context="list"`
+: Specifies Textpattern parameters that must be "inherited" by the article URL.
+For example, when used in a list article form on a category page `index.php?c=somecat`, `<txp:permlink />` without `context` attribute will produce canonical `.../title` links, while `<txp:permlink context />` produces `.../title?c=somecat` links.
+Useful jointly with the [permlink](/tags/permlink) tag in individual article forms when one needs to restrain navigation to the current article category (author, month, ...).
+: **Default:** unset.

 `form="form name"`
 : A form to parse next article fields.
 : **Default:** unset.